 The list will change, and films previously higher on the list that move down aren’t bad.
 There are simply more deserving films that are coming before them.”

-Core updates might not always be bad, but they can be an indication that something is wrong with your site.
+Core updates might not always be bad, but they can indicate that something is wrong with your site.

 How To Confirm The Update?

 Keep a watch on the official Google Webmasters Blog.
-If there is a major algorithmic update that negatively impacts some sites, Google will often announce these updates and will often provide information to help you update your site.
-If there is no announcement from Google, you can safely assume that change in rankings is due to core updates.
+If there is a major algorithmic update that negatively impacts some sites, Google will often announce these updates and often provide information to update your site.
+If there is no announcement from Google, you can safely assume that the change in rankings is due to core updates.

-When a core update happens, the only thing you can do is work towards improving the user experience.
+When a core update happens, the only thing you can do is improve the user experience.
 If users are happy with your website, then most likely Google will be as well.

 What Should Be Your Next Step?